 Maintaining my Status

-Academic Reduced Course Load - Immigration regulations allow a once per degree-level Academic Reduced Course Load (RCL) if a student has a valid academic reason for dropping below full-time.
+Academic Reduced Course Load - Immigration regulations allow one Academic Reduced Course Load (RCL) per degree-level if a student has a valid academic reason for dropping below full-time.
 Please see the ISSS website on Academic Reduced Course Loads for further information, including the acceptable reasons for an Academic RCL.

 Medical Reduced Course Load - ISSS may authorize a reduced course load or, if necessary, no course load, due to a student's temporary illness or medical condition for a period of time not to exceed an aggregate of 12 months per academic degree level.
 Please see the ISSS website on Medical Reduced Course Loads for further information, including the eligibility requirements for a medical RCL.

-If a student needs less than full-time enrollment credit hours in their final semester to complete their degree program the student only needs to enroll in the credits needed to finish their program.
-Student must submit a Confirmation of Final Semester to request part-time enrollment.
+Final Semester - If a student needs less than full-time enrollment credit hours in their final semester to complete their degree program the student only needs to enroll in the credits needed to finish their program.
+Students must submit a Confirmation of Final Semester (available in MyISSS portal) to request part-time enrollment.

 You may qualify for an Academic Reduced Course Load.
 Please see the ISSS website on Academic Reduced Course Loads for further information, including the eligibility requirements for an Academic RCL and contact ISSS immediately for assistance.

 If you are ineligible for an Academic RCL, ISSS encourages you to seek additional academic assistance.
 As a first-year student, you may have the opportunity to seek help from an academic coach provided by your college or department.
 Please reach out to your CU Boulder academic advisor for more information on academic coaching resources in your college.
 Additionally, if you are struggling in a specific course or courses during your time at CU Boulder, there may be free tutoring resources available for you.
 Please contact your CU Boulder academic advisor for further information on tutoring resources specific to your college or degree program.